Barhebraeus: Writings

 Barhebraeus was among the most prolific writers of the Middle Ages, with his surviving corpus being vast and diverse, spanning theology, philosophy, history, medicine, grammar, astronomy, and the natural sciences.
 His brother Barsauma reports a total of 31 works by him, though his disciple Dioscorus of Gozarto and various manuscripts have variations on this total.
-His writings were so extensive and refined that J.S.
-Assemani called them "easily the chief of the writings of the Jacobites" and J.P.P.
-Martin described him as "one of the most prolific writers to have ever emerged".
+His writings were so extensive and refined that J. S. Assemani called them "easily the chief of the writings of the Jacobites" and J. P. Martin described him as "one of the most prolific writers to have ever emerged".
 Jean Maurice Fiey said that while Barhebraeus was "often just a populariser", he was a "genius populariser, and one can only admire the amount of work he has produced, especially when considering the often difficult circumstances in which he had to operate".

 Barhebraeus's corpus reflects the full breadth of intellectual traditions available in his time.
-Göttsberger compared him with Ephrem the Syrian and Jacob of Edessa as the third great pillar of Syriac intellectual history — Ephrem representing pure Syriac thought, Jacob Greek influence, and Barhebraeus the synthesis of Arabic and Islamic science and philosophy.'
-His works display familiarity with Islamic scholarship by drawing from from Ibn Sina, al-Ghazali, and al-Abhari.'
+Göttsberger compared him with Ephrem the Syrian and Jacob of Edessa as the third great pillar of Syriac intellectual history—Ephrem representing pure Syriac thought, Jacob Greek influence, and Barhebraeus the synthesis of Arabic and Islamic science and philosophy.
+His works display familiarity with Islamic scholarship by drawing from Ibn Sina, al-Ghazali, and al-Abhari.

 Barhebraeus's writings circulated widely.
-They were found in virtually every Syriac-speaking region to the extent that any single library might contain up to 10 percent of its manuscripts authored by him.
+They were found in virtually every Syriac-speaking region to the extent that any single library might contain up to 10 per cent of its manuscripts authored by him.
 His writings were translated into Arabic and cited as a major authority.
 They were read across confessional line by the Church of the East, the Maronites, the Coptic Orthodox, and the Melkites; they were read even by Muslims, especially his medical works.
 His texts also reached Europe where early Orientalists and Syriacists studied them extensively.

 Barhebraeus's works largely consist of compendia that synthesise material from older Syriac and more recent Arabo‑Persian literature.
-Previously castigated as a skilful but unoriginal compiler of earlier works, that judgement is misplaced, as his originality lies in his choice of sources and his openness to knowledge found in Islamic and non‑Orthodox texts.
+He was previously castigated as a skilful but unoriginal compiler of earlier works, but that judgement is misplaced, as his originality lies in his choice of sources and his openness to knowledge found in Islamic and non‑Orthodox texts.
 His writings remained standard across Syriac Christianity including its Eastern, Western and Maronite branches.
 They were translated into Arabic mainly by Daniel of Mardin (1326/27 – after 1382) and Grigorios Yuhanna bin al-Ghurayr al-Zurbabi (bishop of Damascus, 1668–1684).